Learn about regular expressions in Python. We introduce the regular expression processing functions commonly used in Python.

 Rule Description

-\b Matches the empty string, but only at the start or end of a word.
+\b Matches the empty string at the start or end of a word.

 \B Matches the empty string, but not at the start or end of a word.